-The path of Neptune across the night sky in 2014
+Neptune's path across the night sky in 2014

-Below is a finder chart for Neptune in 2014, available in either light-on-dark or dark-on-light color schemes.
-Click on the finder chart to enlarge it, or click on the PDF link in the bottom-right corner to view it at the highest resolution.
+Click on either chart to enlarge it, or click on the PDF link in the bottom-right corner to view it at the highest resolution.
+An interactive planetarium view is also available, which shows the position of Neptune relative to the horizon in Newark (click here to change).